• Skip to primary navigation

 Benefits of Ghee

-• Ghee is rich in butyrate, a short-chain fatty acid which is linked to an immune response that can reduce inflammation and help improve the digestive system.
+• Ghee is rich in butyrate, a short-chain fatty acid linked to an immune response that can reduce inflammation and help improve the digestive system.
 These also help decrease levels of unhealthy cholesterol.

-• Ghee is rich in fat soluble vitamins A, D, E and K.
+• Ghee is rich in fat-soluble vitamins A, D, E, and K.

-• Ghee is lactose free and can be consumed even if you are dairy intolerant (check with your physician)
+• Ghee is lactose-free and can be consumed even if you are dairy intolerant (check with your physician)

 It is very easy to make ghee in the instant pot.
-Add the butter to instant pot and set it on Saute (Normal) mode.
-I use Kerrygold butter to make Ghee as it is made from grass-fed cow's milk.
+Add the butter to the instant pot and set it on Saute (Normal) mode.
+I use Kerrygold butter to make Ghee as it is made from grass-fed cow’s milk.
 Costco unsalted butter works well for ghee too.

-Even though the instant pot is turned off, the ghee continues to cook and the milk solids caramelize and turn golden brown.
+Even though the instant pot is turned off, the ghee continues to cook, and the milk solids caramelize and turn golden brown.
 Now the ghee is cooked.
 Remove the steel insert from the instant pot.

 steps to make ghee from butter in the instant pot